Ramin8or/U_FS_Proj2-Swiss-Tournament/README.md

 - Prevent rematches between players
 This functionality is implemented via a View in the database that returns all the players and their opponents.
 This information is used in a dictionary to avoid pairing up players who have already played against each other.
 - Bye games
 When there is an odd number of players, one player gets a bye game which is an automatic win.
-Players who already have had a bye game will not get a bye.
+No fake player is created for a bye game, instead the player is matched against itself.
+Function reportMatch() detects this and simply updates the wins and points for the player who gets a bye.
 - Tied games
 reportMatch() takes an additional boolean parameter to denote if there was a draw.
 For compatibility purposes this parameter is a default param that defaults to false.
 - Opponent Match Wins